 In response to the Task Force recommendations, new programming designed to address social isolation in the LGBTQ+ older adults and adults with disabilities community was established in fiscal year 2017/2018.
-Due to the success of the program, the grant was renewed in May 2018 for FY18-20.
+Upon review of the successes of the program, DAS and Shanti expanded this program to serve isolated and medically vulnerable older adults and adults with disabilities beyond those who identify as LGBTQ+.